Say No to CO: Carbon Monoxide Kills – Keep it out of your tent

 There has been some good advice published by the Camping and Caravanning Club:

-- Never take a barbecue into a tent, awning, caravan or motorhome.
+- Never take a barbeque into a tent, awning, caravan or motorhome.

 - Never use a fuel-burning appliance to heat your tent or awning.

 - Never run a gas-, petrol-, or diesel-powered generator inside a tent or awning.